vincentfung13/vincentfung13.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Scientist at [ByteDance AI Lab](https://ailab.bytedance.com/) in Singapore, where I work on computer vision.
+I am a Research Scientist in computer vision at [ByteDance AI Lab](https://ailab.bytedance.com/) in Singapore.

 I obtained my bachelor's degree in Computing Science from [the University of Glasgow](https://gla.ac.uk) in 2016, after spending 3 wonderful years in Scotland in 2016.
 I also obtained a bachelor's degree in Eletronics Engineering from [Sun Yat-Sen University](https://www.sysu.edu.cn).
 Prior to joining ByteDance, I was a research software engineer at [ViSenze](https://www.visenze.com/), where I worked on deep metric learning for large-scale image retrieval.
 Before that, I was an algorithm team lead at [Tuputech](https://www.tuputech.com/home), where I led a team to work on large-scale person re-identification and tracking under multiple cameras.

-Currently, my research interest lies in 3D computer vision, particularly implicit neural 3D scene representation - how to encode the complex geometry and texture of real world scenes into a neural network.
+I am interested in 3D computer vision problems, including point cloud understanding, novel view synthesis and depth estimation.
+My goal is to build algorithms that efficiently interact with our physical world.

 # News

+[07.2021] Our work **"MINE: Towards Continuous Depth MPI with NeRF for Novel View Synthesis"** has been accepted to ICCV 2021. \\
 [11.2020] I joined ByteDance AI Lab as a research scientist. \\
 [10.2019] I presented our solution to the DeepFashion2 challenge at ICCV, Seoul. \\
 [07.2019] Our team Hydra@ViSenze won the ICCV DeepFashion2 clothes retrieval challenge. \\